jechol/nix-beam/README.md

 ## How to use

-Then packages can be used or installed from the NUR namespace.
+Packages can be installed from the `nur` namespace:

 ```console
 $ nix-env -f '<nixpkgs>' -iA nur.repos.jechol.beam.main.erlangs.erlang_23_0